sammi-turner/Dotfiles/README.md

 # .vimrc

-My current .vimrc consists of only three lines.
+My current .vimrc consists of only five lines.

-The three vim packages I have installed are from the Arch repos.
+The four vim packages I have installed on my system are from the Arch repos.

 ```
 vim
 vim-runtime
-vim-dracula
+vim-airline
+vim-airline-themes
 ```

+For plug-ins, I use [vim-plug](https://www.youtube.com/watch?v=nDv9iPv_8R4).

+The only vim plug-in I have installed right now is [Conqueror of Completion](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim).

 # dracula.xml